holadivinus/Noodled-Events/CustomNodes.md

 4. The Select button selects the given bowl, showing its nodes in the graph view.
 5. The small button with the GameObject icon highlights the bowl's GameObject when clicked on.

 Bowls are organized by placement in the Hierarchy.
 Bowls parented to root are shown first, top to bottom.

+Bowls within a prefab are not included in the bowl selector.
+To edit a bowl that is within a prefab, go into prefab mode in either isolation or in context to edit it directly.
+(See [Editing a Prefab in Prefab Mode](https://docs.unity3d.com/2021.3/Documentation/Manual/EditingInPrefabMode.html))

 ![Bowl Selector](Docs~/bowlSelector.png)